Samsung Galaxy Duos

-Samsung Galaxy Duos (stylised as SAMSUNG GALAXY DUOS) are a series of Android dual SIM mobile devices designed, manufactured, and marketed by Samsung Electronics as Duos.
+Samsung Galaxy Duos (stylised as SAMSUNG GALAXY DUOS) is a series of Android-based dual SIM mobile devices designed, manufactured, and marketed by Samsung Electronics as Duos.

 Range

 The Samsung Galaxy offers several different ranges of devices, including Smartphones, Phablets, and Tablets.
 Although widely known by marketing names, the underlying model ranges are best understood by looking at the model number.
 Since August 2011, all the smartphones of the Galaxy series are categorised in the following way (where x = I, N or S and nnn = model number):